mattcwilde/vetrr/README.md

 * linetools

 # TODO: Installation details ...
+I think it installs linetools when you pip install??? need to check this...